Amazon is selling its no-checkout tech to other stores, and we have questions

 Although Amazon says it can retrofit existing stores with its tech, the company isn’t saying whether those stores could (or should) continue to accept cash.

-The city of Philadelphia banned cashless stores last year, and a growing number of cities are now considering similar legislation, arguing that such systems discriminate against low-income shoppers and can compromise privacy.
+The cities of Philadelphia and San Francisco both banned cashless stores last year, and a growing number of cities are now considering similar legislation, arguing that such systems discriminate against low-income shoppers and can compromise privacy.

 Amazon itself started accepting cash at its Amazon Go store in Lower Manhattan last year, perhaps to head off a potential ban on cashless stores within the city.
 Shoppers who want to pay with cash have to check in with a Go employee when they enter and have a cashier scan their items on the way out.
 If more cities cracked down on cashless shopping, it’s unclear whether Just Walk Out stores would be able to implement a similar system or otherwise recoup their investment.

-Note: Correction: An earlier version of this story said Amazon pointed to its creation of 50,000 jobs in the United States.
-The actual number is 500,000.